 NSF Collaborators & Other Affiliations Template (excel file)

 As a federally funded program, we are required to file progress and activity reports on a regular basis.
 This means we need to collect a variety of information from IMCI participants.
-If you are a working group leader, please submit a Working Group Update Form 3 times a year – spring, summer and fall.
 Watch your email for due dates and reminders.
 You can also start a new working group at any time.

 Occasionally, you might receive a request from Michele to start or update one of the following tracking worksheets: